AI Roadmap for Enterprises: From Strategy to Deployment

 Not every opportunity in AI is as good and achievable.
 So, follow a systematic method of determining the possible use cases and subsequently rank them based on the business impact and technical viability.

 The first area to concentrate on is high-impact, low-complexity projects that can give a quick win and create confidence.
-Therefore, have more advanced applications in mind as your capabilities expands.
+Therefore, have more advanced applications in mind as your capabilities expand.

 AI is based on advanced data and technological infrastructure.
 Provide the data governance, integration pipelines, and storage solutions in such a way that the data is consistent and safe.